......Passionate about Latin America......

 M Sc chemistry from Pachaiyappa's College Madras, 1974

-Elementary School, Rararmuthiraikottai village, halfway between Mariammankovil and Poondi
+Elementary School ( class 1 to 5), Rararmuthiraikottai village, halfway between Mariammankovil and Poondi

 I did my elementary school in Raramuthiraikottai and higher elementary school in Mariammankovil.
 It was my good luck that the school got upgraded to High School and I was in the first batch from ninth to eleventh standard.
 My uncle did not believe that education would lead to a viable livelihood.
 He wanted me to focus on the land and the cattle with the promise that I could inherit his property.
 He would, therefore, ask me to stop the studies at the beginning of every summer holidays of school.
+Fortunately, he did not enfocrce it.
 I managed to finish the schooling in the Government Higher Secondary School in Mariammankovil.
 After this, my uncle put his foot down and said with a finality in his voice, “ Enough of your studies.
 We cannot afford to send you to college.
 Get ready to look after the land and cattle” That is when, Poondi College came to my rescue.
-I told him that the college was just three kms from the village.
+I told him that the college was just 4 kms from the village.
 I promised to him that I would do the farm work in the morning and during weekend.
-I convinced him that the amount of scholarship I would get with my high marks would be more than the college fees.
+I fulfilled my promise till I passed out BSc in 1972.
+I convinced my uncle that the amount of scholarship I would get with my high marks would be more than the college fees.
 Reluctantly, he agreed.
 And my escape thereafter, was unstoppable.

 Thanks to a wonderful Tamil teacher, I became interested in Tamil literature in class nine.
 My literary interest got further stimulated during my graduate studies.
 I had a dream of becoming a Tamil poet.
 In fact, I had applied for MA Tamil Literature in Pachaiyappa's College, Madras.
 But my Tamil professor from Poondi College advised me that Chemistry would offer better job prospects than Tamil studies.

-I worked as chemistry lecturer (the designation was Demonstrator..) for one year at Bishop Heber College, Trichy and two years at Pachiyappa´s college, Chennai.
+I worked as junior lecturer (the designation was Demonstrator..) of chemistry for one year at Bishop Heber College, Trichy and two years at Pachiyappa´s college, Chennai.
 I loved teaching.
 The satisfaction was instant... visible in the glint of the eyes of the students.
 But the salary of 500- 600 Rupees a month was not enough...

-I was looking for a better job, when a friend advised me to take the civil service exam ... oops I got lucky.
+I was looking for a better job, when a friend who was taking the civil service exam for the second time advised me to try. ... oops I got lucky.
 I was selected in the written test and was called for interview in Delhi.
 The first thing I did was sightseeing of the Delhi city and Tajmahal.
 I was not sure if I would come again on the 2500 km train journey.
 I was overwhelmed by the Capital city and the people from the north, who could not make out whether I was saying yes or no when I shook my head all the time....
 I was thrilled when I passed the interview.
-After this I met an IAS officer for the first time in my life.
+After this, I met an IAS officer for the first time in my life.
 She said that a country bumpkin (kabaadi was the only game I had played till I got my first job) like me would not fit in the high-flying world of diplomacy.
-I took a long time time to adapt myself, gain confidence and be myself. ..An accidental diplomat...Even now my parents and many of my relatives and friends do not know what does Ambassador or diplomat mean.
+I took some time to adapt myself, gain confidence and be myself. ..An accidental diplomat...Even now my mother and many of my relatives and friends do not know what does Ambassador or diplomat mean.

 It was love at first sight with Latin America when I went to Brazil in 1996.
-I lost my Malgudian innocence in the Macondo ( fictional town in the novels of Gabriel Garcia Marquez ) spirit of Magical Realism of Latin America.
+I lost my Malgudian innocence in Macondo ( fictional town in the novels of Gabriel Garcia Marquez) filled with the spirit of Magical Realism of Latin America.

 Life after Diplomacy